A-DellN/transfer-huawei-notes-to-a-non-huawei-phone/README.md

 -Seleect and copy all the elements of **modified** column and save them in a .txt file (call it modified.txt).

-At this point you should have 3 .txt files and you are ready to use the script that will convert your notes into a .json file compatible with **[QuilloNote](https://github.com/msoultanidis/quillnote)**
+At this point you should have 3 .txt files and you are ready to use the script that will convert your notes into a .json file compatible with **[QuilloNote](https://github.com/msoultanidis/quillnote)** or with **[Standard Notes](https://standardnotes.com/)**

-Or a .txt file compatible with **[Standard Notes](https://standardnotes.com/)**
+**If you are outside Italy remember to change the time zone in the code according to your local time zone before use**

 ## Usage
 <pre>